adiwg/mdEditor-doc/record/edit/quality.md

 # Record Distribution

 **Distribution **allows users the ability to document how or where products are obtained.
-Online or offline options are available.
+Distribution methods may include online \(download, view, etc\) or offline \(Delivery via Mail, Library, etc\) options.

 ---